-The Arkansas Teacher Retirement System remains stable with an 82.3% funded position as of June 30, 2022.
-If experience is reasonably in line with expectations in Fiscal Year 2023, the amortization period is likely to increase in the next valuation due to the scheduled phase-in of net investment losses.
+The Arkansas Teacher Retirement System remains stable with an 82.1% funded position as of June 30, 2023.
+If experience is reasonably in line with expectations in Fiscal Year 2024, the amortization period is likely to decrease in the next valuation due to the scheduled phase-in of net investment gains in FY 2024.
+(Please refer to page D-3 for details.)

-The rate of investment return on a market value basis was (7.47)%[#] this year.
-As of June 30, 2022, the actuarial value of assets exceeded the market value of assets by approximately \$649 million.
+The rate of investment return on a market value basis was 8.71% this year.
+As of June 30, 2023, the actuarial value of assets exceeded the market value of assets by approximately \$340 million.
 (Please refer to page D-3 for details.)
 Investment gains and losses that occur each year are smoothed in over a 4-year period.
-After considering smoothing, the recognized return this year was 6.12%, compared to an assumed 7.25% return for Fiscal Year 2022.
+After considering smoothing, the recognized return this year was 6.88%, compared to an assumed 7.25% return for Fiscal Year 2023.
+A phase-in of net investment gains is scheduled for the Fiscal Years 2024 and 2026, while a phase-in of net investment losses is scheduled for the Fiscal Year 2025.